Tea 101 For Coffee Shop & Restaurant Owners

 The other area where we commonly see tea slip ups is storage.
 Tea is extremely sensitive to light, air and heat and sometimes those facts get lost in the shuffle of finding storage, creating appealing displays and ensuring ingredients are easy to access.

 Glass jars, which let in lots of light, are a no-go, particularly for loose leaf.
-Instead, we recommend copper tins, like these Rishi small and large copper canisters, which offer a lot of aesthetic appeal while still offering your loose leaf tea protection from air and light.
-(For tea sachets, go with this copper Rishi dispenser canister.)
+Instead, we recommend copper tins, like these Rishi Latched Copper Tins, which offer a lot of aesthetic appeal while still offering your loose leaf tea protection from air and light.
+(For tea sachets, go with this copper Rishi Sachet Dispenser.)

 Once you’ve got the right storage containers, consider where you’re storing your tea in the kitchen or behind your counter.
 While keeping it above or right by the brewer seems intuitive, the moist heat thrown by the brewer can often have bad effects on the flavor and quality of your tea.
 Instead, keep it in a dry area, out of the way of steam, direct light and excessive heat.